-The map history research by Chair-holder Bram Vannieuwenhuyze, the academic staff and the students has different focal points.
+The map historical research by prof. Bram Vannieuwenhuyze, the academic staff and the students has different focal points.

 Old maps not only present data about spatial objects.
 More than one would suspect, countless old maps offer a glimpse of events and stories that have taken place in the charted area or territory.
 For example, maps show the journey of an explorer, trader or pilgrim; present the siege of a city or a battlefield; indicate the extent of a river flood, or explain Biblical stories.
 Traumatic events such as war, attacks, natural disasters or accidents seem to have been mapped in particular.
 Plans for future land reclamation, roads, city extensions or fortifications were mapped as well.
 Often these plans remained completely or partially abandoned, and hence the maps share similarities with the imaginary maps of stories, legends or mythical places.